Faisal Fulad

-Controversy
+Reaction

 In May 2006, Fulad became the first ever Shura Council member to be suspended.
 Sixteen fellow Shura Council members submitted a complaint to the chairman claiming that Fulad repeatedly insulted the members during sessions.
 Fulad was subsequently suspended for two weeks and docked pay.

 Fulad has been accused by his colleagues of being a narcissist.
 In April 2006, Shura Council member and businessman Khalid Al Shareef told Fulad: "All you care about is having your name appear in newspapers next day, without you really knowing what your mouth says."

 Another senior Council member told the Gulf Daily News: